mwhite102/WPFDependencyInjection/Readme.md

 ## Using Microsoft.Extensions.Hosting

-A small demo on how to use Microsoft.Extentions.Hosting to enabled Dependency Injection in a .NET 6 WPF Application.
+A small demo on how to use Microsoft.Extentions.Hosting to enable Dependency Injection in a .NET 6 WPF Application.

 Use NuGet to install Microsoft.Extensions.Hosting into your application.